gradle/gradle/design-docs/managed-component-model.md

 - Add methods (or a view) that allows iteration over collection when it is immutable.
 - Rename (via add-deprecate-remove) `@Mutate` to `@Configure`.
 - Allow empty managed subtypes of ModelSet and ModelMap.
 This is currently available internally, eg for `ComponentSpecContainer`.

-# Feature 6: Internal views for managed types

-- Open question: should we introduce some concept of internal model elements as well?
-That is, elements whose path (and existence) are an internal implementation detail for a plugin.
-These may or may not have view types which are public or internal.
-    - To some degree this could be inferred, such that an element reachable only via properties of internal views could be considered an internal element.
-- Model report should not show internal types or internal model elements, at least by default.

 # Feature 7: Plugin author attaches source sets to managed type